 A large number of pet owners are becoming aware of the side-effects posed by phenobarbital, and they are always on the lookout for a better and healthier alternative.
 This movement is also encouraging companies to come up with more new and improved options from time to time.

-In spite of all of these positive feedback, the idea of treating a pet with medicines derived from cannabinoids is still considered to be nothing short of blasphemy by certain groups of pet owners and veterinarians alike.
+In spite of all of this positive feedback, the idea of treating a pet with medicines derived from cannabinoids is still considered to be nothing short of blasphemy by certain groups of pet owners and veterinarians alike.

 Even in the ever so modern and cannabis-friendly state of Washington, this particular issue was met with a largely mixed reception that ranged from outrages to gazes of curiosity.

 In hopes of trying to find out the root of this problem, further steps were taken in order to discuss the matter directly with veterinarians.
+Please asl your veterinarians about Cannabis for dogs.

 The result of this survey was nothing less than shocking!

-A good percentage of negativity towards treating a pet with cannabis, largely comes from the fact that they were completely unaware of the topic.
+Cannabis For Dogs: A good percentage of negativity towards treating a pet with cannabis, largely comes from the fact that they were completely unaware of the topic.
 In fact, when attempted to discuss the matter of introducing their pets to CBD treatment, some of them responded with rage when the words “Non Psychotropic chemical constituent of cannabis or hemp” were uttered while another group clearly became confused with the concept of “feeding an animal marijuana”

 From reports such as these, it is clear that a majority of the backlash towards marijuana for pets primarily comes from individuals who lack proper knowledge of efficacy of Marijuana.